Interpreting Blackbox Models via Model Extraction: Decision Tree Extraction Algorithm

-Some inequalities in $C$ may be redundant.
-First, for two constraints $x_i\le t$ and $x_i\le t'$ such that $t\le t'$, the first constraint implies the second, so we can discard the latter.
-Similarly, for two constraints $x_i>s$ and $x_i>s'$ such that $s\ge s'$, we can discard the latter.
-Second, given two constraints $x_i\le t$ and $x_i>s$, we can assume that $t\ge s$; otherwise $C$ is unsatisfiable, so the gain (\ref{eqn:gain}) would have been zero and the algorithm would have terminated.
-In summary, we can assume $C$ contains at most one inequality $(x_i\le t)$ and at most one inequality $(x_i>s)$ per $i\in[d]$, and if both are present, then the two are not mutually exclusive.
+Constraints in $C$ may be redundant---(i) for two constraints $x_i\le t$ and $x_i\le t'$ such that $t\le t'$, the first constraint implies the second, so we can discard the latter, and (ii) for two constraints $x_i>s$ and $x_i>s'$ such that $s\ge s'$, we can similarly discard the latter.
+Given two constraints $x_i\le t$ and $x_i>s$, we can assume that $t\ge s$ (otherwise $C$ is unsatisfiable, so the gain (\ref{eqn:gain}) is zero and the algorithm terminates).
+In summary, we can assume $C$ contains at most one inequality $(x_i\le t)$ and at most one inequality $(x_i>s)$ for each $i\in[d]$, and if both are present, then the two are not mutually exclusive.
 For simplicity, we assume $C$ contains both inequalities for each $i\in[d]$:

 Now, recall that $\mathcal{P}$ is a mixture of axis-aligned Gaussians, so it has probability density function

 where $\sigma_{ji}=(\Sigma_j)_{ii}$.
 The conditional distribution is

 Since the Gaussians are axis-aligned, the unnormalized probability of each component is